aschmolck/mlabwrap/README.txt

 Matthew Brett contributed numpy compatibility and nice setup.py improvements (which I adapted a bit) to further reduce the need for manual user intervention for installation.

-I'm only using linux myself -- so I gratefully acknowledge the help of Windows and OS X users to get things running smoothly under these OSes as well.
+I'm only using linux myself -- so I gratefully acknowledge the help of Windows and OS X users to get things running smoothly under these OSes as well;
+particularly those who provided patches to setup.py or mlabraw.cpp (Joris van Zwieten, George A. Blaha and others).

 Matlab is a registered trademark of `The Mathworks`_.